Flora Reviews… Pecan Pies and Dead Guys (Southern Ghost Hunter Mysteries #7) by Angie Fox

-I bought Pecan Pies and Dead Guys for my Kindle and added the audio version because it was offered at a reduced rate; I found myself reading along to the narration which has become my favourite way to get lost in the story.
+I bought Pecan Pies and Dead Guys for my Kindle and added the narration because it was offered at a reduced rate.
+Reading along to the narration has become my favourite way to get lost in the story.

-I love Angie Fox’s writing style; I find her books very easy to read and I like the way she weaves all the elements of her stories together; the mystery, the strained relationship between Verity and the rest of the townsfolk of Sugarland who are loyal to the Wydell family and, of course, the ghosts and their issues.
-As a narrated book, again I was impressed with Tavia Gilbert’s performance; loving the pace at which she read the story, the way she added emotional inflection to the sad, funny or tense scenes and her tonal adjustments for the dialogue between the characters.
+As a narrated book, again I was impressed with Tavia Gilbert’s performance.
+I love the pace at which she read the story, the way she added emotional inflection to the sad, funny or tense scenes.
+Plus her tonal adjustments for the dialogue between the characters bring conversations to life.

 I really liked that there were plenty of twist, turns and red herrings to satisfy my Miss Marple tendencies and keep my little grey cells busy – I love it when authors can surprise me and this book surprised me on more than a couple of occasions.
 Ms Fox admits that she loves Agatha Christie novels and in my opinion the 1930’s murder mystery at the Adair estate is paying fitting homage to the queen of mystery.

 Although I wouldn’t class Pecan Pies and Dead Guys as a romance novel, there are definitely romantic elements.
 I enjoyed how the relationship between Verity and Ellis has continued to develop throughout this series; the pace feels very natural and realistic.
 Ellis is definitely one of my book-boyfriends. *swoon*